-This is important since pins from your website can then be attributed to your account and people can follow your account from this pins
+This is important since pins from your website can then be attributed to your account and people can follow your account from these pins

 Rich pins are pins that add extra information that displays on Pinterest about what you are sharing.
-These extra information include meta-description, your blog post title, product pricing etc.
+This extra information includes meta-description, your blog post title, product pricing, etc.

-Rich pins make your pin titles bolder and thus stand out and compels more click throughs.
+Rich pins make your pin titles bolder and thus stand out and compel more click-throughs.